Crypto-Gi/qdrant_search_api_v3/mcp-server/INSTALL.md

 Ask:
 ```
-Use qdrant-rag to search for files about "ECOS 9.3"
+Use docsplorer to search for files about "ECOS 9.3"
 ```

 Expected: List of matching filenames.